Shuvadeep002/JS_DB-SIMPLE-PROJECT/README.md

 [Documentation Link](https://login2explore.com/jpdb/docs.html)

 ## "This project is created for puting records of a employee in the jsonPower batabase."
+## "It is build only use of HTML
 ### If you want to make changes in this repo, then create a PR.
 I will be happy to add more into it.
 Thanks.!
 ### About JsonPowerDB: